F4-Group/docker-haproxy/README.md

 * **Default [haproxy.cfg](container-files/etc/haproxy/haproxy.cfg) provided** for demonstration purposes.
 You can easily mount your own or point to different location using `HAPROXY_CONFIG` env.
 * **Auto restart when config changes**
   This container comes with inotify to monitor changes in HAProxy config and **reload** HAProxy daemon.
 The reload is done in a way that no connection is lost.
+* Lua, to be able to use [haproxy-acme-validation-plugin](https://github.com/janeczku/haproxy-acme-validation-plugin)

 ## ENV variables